cyber-harassers-cyber-harassment-aficionados-ipredator-image

 Cyber Harassers: Cyber Harassment Aficionados

-Cyber harassment is the use of Information and Communications Technology (ICT) to harass, control, manipulate or habitually disparage a child, adult, business or group without a direct or implied threat of physical harm.
-Unlike physical harassment involving face-to-face contact, cyber harassment requires the use of ICT and is verbal, sexual, emotional or social abuse of a person, group or organization.
-The cyber harasser’s primary goal is to exert power and control over the targeted victim(s).
+Cyber Harassment Defined: Cyber harassment refers to the use of Information and Communications Technology (ICT) to provoke, harass, manipulate, or routinely demean a child, adult, business, or group, without making any explicit or implicit threats of physical harm.
+Unlike physical harassment, which involves direct contact, cyber harassment depends on ICT and can take the form of verbal, sexual, emotional, or social abuse targeting an individual, group, or organization.
+The main aim of a cyber harasser is to incite reactions and exert control over their chosen victim.

 When minors are involved, cyberbullying is the term describing cyber harassment and when direct or implied physical harm to the targeted victim(s) is involved, cyber harassment becomes cyberstalking.
 Another similar term often used to define cyber harassment, but slightly different in assailant profile, is Internet Troll.
 For clarification, a brief definition of the five related concepts and internet defamation is as follows: